 Traditional Lechon normally takes four to five hours to cook, depending on the weight of the meat.
 The perfectly cooked Lechon should have a shiny, crispy, reddish caramel skin, and a lump of juicy tender meat inside.
 The smell of cooked herbs and the smoky flavor filling the air will also tell if it's good to serve already.

-There are several kinds of Lechon in the Philippines; the traditional and most popular is the pork Lechon (roasted one whole pig).
-There are other variants of each kind, the stuffed pork Lechon (with crabs and shrimps inside), Lechon de Leche, Lechon Manok, and now, the resurfacing favorite that's making a wave in social media, Litson Baka by Andok’s.
+There are several kinds of Lechon and other roasted meats in the Philippines; the traditional and most popular is the pork Lechon (roasted one whole pig).
+There are other variants of each kind, the stuffed pork Lechon (with crabs and shrimps inside), Lechon de Leche, Lechon Manok (roasted chicken), and now, the resurfacing favorite that's making a wave in social media, Litson Baka by Andok’s.

 The Brand behind the Famous Litson Baka

 Andok’s is a Filipino staple Filipino local food brand.
 Since its first launch back in December of 1985 by Mr. and Mrs. Leonardo “Sandy” Javier Jr., the business has flourished to now more than 300 branches across the country.
 Andok’s was the bread and butter of its couple owner.
 Lacking the resources such as enough money and connection, the two gambled on starting Andok’s with only passion, determination, hard work, perseverance, and common sense.
 Initially, Andok’s only offered Litson Manok, its flagship product that is loved by many Filipinos.